Modern Slavery

 We have a zero tolerance to slavery and human trafficking.
 To encourage all those in our supply chain to comply with our policies, we have involved our Legal, Procurement, HR and Audit departments to assist the business in ensuring, as far as reasonably possible, that our supply chain adheres to the Modern Slavery Act.

 We regularly review and update our standard terms and conditions, and provide training on our terms and conditions to our employees who work with our suppliers.
-We have sent revised terms and our Supplier Code of Conduct to our suppliers to make them aware of the standards that we expect from them.
+We continue to share our revised terms and Supplier Code of Conduct to our suppliers to make them aware of the standards that we expect from them.

 We continue to audit suppliers in China, which we have identified to be a high-risk region.
-This forms an integral part of our supplier introduction process and is followed up by targeted audits.
+This forms an integral part of our supplier introduction process.

 TRAINING